VIP-SMUR/24Fa-MPONC/README.md

 </a>

 ## Intro and Description
 This semester, we utilized concepts in game theory, more specifically no-regret dynamics, in order to simulate the effects of the Atlanta Beltline on gentrification.
-We did so by considering the movement of agents that aim to reduce a cost function that is dependent on various factors, including number of amenities, upkeep, and other factors.
+Throughout this semester we followed the main ideas provided by this lecture from Stanford University: "[CS364A: Algorithmic Game Theory Lecture #17: No-Regret Dynamics](https://theory.stanford.edu/~tim/f13/l/l17.pdf)" We did so by considering the movement of agents that aim to reduce a cost function that is dependent on various factors, including number of amenities, upkeep, and other factors.

 ## The Four-Step Model